Flavan-3-ol: Dietary sources

 Reported range of flavan-3-ol content in foods commonly consumed.

-Flavan-3-ols are abundant in teas derived from the tea plant Camellia sinensis, as well as in some cocoas (made from the seeds of Theobroma cacao), although the content is affected considerably by processing, especially in chocolate.
-Flavan-3-ols are also present in the human diet in fruits, in particular pome fruits, berries, vegetables, and wine.
-Their content in food is variable and affected by various factors, such as cultivar, processing, and preparation.
+Flavan-3-ols are abundant in teas derived from the tea plant Camellia sinensis, in particular green tea.
+Apart from tea, main sources in the human diet are chocolate, pome fruits, and berries and their products, such as juices or red wine.
+Their content in food is highly variable and affected by various factors, such as cultivar, processing and preparation.
+Tea extracts are sold as dietary supplements labeled as tea catechins or tea polyphenols.
+Green tea extracts typically have higher levels of catechins, while black tea extracts have high levels of theaflavins and thearubigins.

+While cocoa beans (the seeds of Theobroma cacao) contain flavan-3-ols, these are susceptible to heat degradation during processing, causing the flavanol content in cocoa products, such as chocolate, to be relatively low.
+The bioavailability can be affected by nutrient-nutrient interactions with foods containing polyphenol oxidase.

 Bioavailability and metabolism

 The bioavailability of flavan-3-ols depends on the food matrix, type of compound and their stereochemical configuration.
 While monomeric flavan-3-ols are readily taken up, oligomeric forms are not absorbed.
-Most data for human metabolism of flavan-3-ols are available for monomeric compounds, especially epiatechin.
-These compounds are taken up and metabolized upon uptake in the jejunum, mainly by O-methylation and glucuronidation, and then further metabolized by the liver.
-The colonic microbiome has also an important role in the metabolism of flavan-3-ols and they are catabolized to smaller compounds such as 5-(3′/4′-dihydroxyphenyl)-γ-valerolactones and hippuric acid.
-Only flavan-3-ols with an intact (epi)catechin moiety can be metabolized into 5-(3′/4′-dihydroxyphenyl)-γ-valerolactones (image in Gallery).
+Most data for human metabolism of flavan-3-ols are available for monomeric compounds, especially epicatechin.
+These compounds are taken up and metabolized upon uptake in the small intestine, mainly by O-methylation and glucuronidation, and then further metabolized by the liver.
+The colonic microbiome also has a role in the metabolism of flavan-3-ols, which are catabolized to smaller compounds.

 Possible adverse effects

-As catechins in green tea extract can be hepatotoxic, Health Canada and EFSA have advised for caution, recommending intake should not exceed 800 mg per day.
+As catechins, in particular epigallocatechin gallate, in green tea extract can be hepatotoxic, Health Canada and EFSA have advised for caution, recommending intake from supplements should not exceed 800 milligrams (mg) per day.

 Research

 Research has shown that flavan-3-ols may affect vascular function, blood pressure, and blood lipids, with only minor effects demonstrated, as of 2019.

-In 2015, the European Commission approved a health claim for cocoa solids containing 200 mg of flavanols, stating that such intake "may contribute to maintenance of vascular elasticity and normal blood flow".
-As of 2022, food-based evidence indicates that intake of 400–600 mg per day of flavan-3-ols could have a small positive effect on cardiovascular biomarkers.
+As of 2022, food-based evidence indicates that intake of 400–600 mg per day of flavan-3-ols - up to twice the normal dietary intake of flavanols by European adults - could have a small positive effect on cardiovascular biomarkers.